 Welcome to the Bow Community Primary School Governor page.
 Here you can find some information about the role of school governor.
-At the foot of the page is an 'Impact Statement', which will give you some idea as to how our Board of Governors help to support, shape and challenge the school.

 The Governing Body is made up of Parent Governors, Staff Governors, one Local Authority Governor and Co-opted Governors.
 Each governor is either selected or appointed and has a term of office of 4 years.
 These volunteers are focused on helping the school and all in the school community achieve their full potential.

 They are responsible for ensuring good quality education in the school whilst respecting the professional roles of the Head Teacher and other staff for the management of the school.
 The phrase often used to describe the role of governor is “a critical friend”.

 The Governing Body helps to set targets and to strive for excellence across the whole spectrum of school life.
 Two key documents used for this are the School Development Plan (SDP) and the Self Evaluation Form (SEF).
 The SDP sets out a three year strategic plan for the school, with targets that everyone works towards and the SEF sets out how well the school is doing and where improvement is needed.

 - ensuring clarity of vision, ethos and strategic direction

 - holding the Headteacher to account for the educational performance of the school and its pupils, and the performance management of the staff